fryefryefrye/Open-Source-RKS/README.md

 ### nRF24L01 module

 ## Get IRK of your iPhone
+If the IRK of an IOS device is known, the random Bluetooth address can be determined if it belongs to this device. <br>
-Use an ESP32 board and download with “get_irk” project.
+Use an ESP32 board and download with “iPhone/get_irk” project.
 It will start a BLE service. <br>
 Pay attention on following settings.<br>
 ![](https://github.com/fryefryefrye/Bluetooth-keyless-system/raw/master/img/arduino_setting.jpg) <br>
 Use your iPhone install with “LightBlue” APP, find the “ESP_BLE_SECURITY” service, and connect it, the IRK will be print out. <br>